elixir-ecto/ecto/guides/howtos/Composable transactions with Multi.md

 ## Dependent values

 Besides operations such as `insert`, `update` and `delete`, `Ecto.Multi` also provides functions for handling more complex scenarios.
 For example, `prepend` and `append` can be used to merge multis together.
 And more generally, the functions `Ecto.Multi.run/3` and `Ecto.Multi.run/5` can be used to define any operation that depends on the results of a previous multi operation.
+In addition, `Ecto.Multi` also gives us `put` and `inspect`, which allow us to dinamically update and inspect changes.

 Let's study a more practical example.
 In [Constraints and Upserts](Constraints and Upserts.md), we want to modify a post while possibly giving it a list of tags as a string separated by commas.
 At the end of the guide, we present a solution that inserts any missing tag and then fetches all of them using only two queries: